srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/config.md

 ```

 !!!note
     You can also split the `l2vpn` intents in multiple files inside the role's `vars` directory.
-Ansible will load variables from all files in aplhabetical order.
+Ansible will load variables from all files in alphabetical order.
 This is useful if you want to split the configuration in multiple files for better readability, e.g. a file per service instance.

 Run the playbook again and verify that the new service instance is configured on the leafs.